pac4j/play-pac4j/README.md

 The `JavaWebContext` and `ScalaWebContext` have been merged into a new `PlayWebContext`.

-The `StorageHelper` has been removed, replaced by the `CacheStore` implementation where you can set the timeouts.
+The `StorageHelper` has been removed, replaced by the `PlayCacheStore` implementation where you can set the timeouts.

 The `PlayLogoutHandler` has been moved to the `org.pac4j.play.cas.logout` package and renamed as `PlayCacheLogoutHandler`.